krisarmstrong/seed/docs/internal/HEALTHCARE_MARKET_STRATEGY.md

 ### Objection: "How is this different from network monitoring tools we already have?"

 **Response:** "Traditional network monitoring focuses on uptime and performance.
-LuminetIQ adds **security and compliance**:
+The Seed adds **security and compliance**:

-Traditional: 'Your gateway latency is 50ms' LuminetIQ: 'Your gateway latency spiked to 145ms - likely upstream ISP issue based on traceroute analysis.
+Traditional: 'Your gateway latency is 50ms' The Seed: 'Your gateway latency spiked to 145ms - likely upstream ISP issue based on traceroute analysis.
 Here's the remediation.'

-Traditional: 'You have 247 devices' LuminetIQ: 'You have 247 devices, including 43 medical devices, 12 with critical vulnerabilities, and 3 unauthorized devices on your PHI network.'
+Traditional: 'You have 247 devices' The Seed: 'You have 247 devices, including 43 medical devices, 12 with critical vulnerabilities, and 3 unauthorized devices on your PHI network.'

-Traditional: 'VLAN 10 is active' LuminetIQ: 'VLAN 10 (PHI Network) is isolated from VLAN 30 (Guest WiFi) - compliant with HIPAA §164.312(a)(1).
+Traditional: 'VLAN 10 is active' The Seed: 'VLAN 10 (PHI Network) is isolated from VLAN 30 (Guest WiFi) - compliant with HIPAA §164.312(a)(1).
 Here's your audit report.'

-LuminetIQ turns monitoring data into **compliance evidence** and **actionable security insights**."
+The Seed turns monitoring data into **compliance evidence** and **actionable security insights**."

 ---